Reform Action #1 of 20 (see overview page)

 Much like with Mormonism, North Korea’s “order” and righteousness come at a great cost.
 The facade of happiness and beauty hides the sinister shadow of those who don’t conform.
 The non-conformists are dealt with strictly, harshly and often without mercy.
 Some documentaries demonize North Korea and its history, others paint it as misunderstood and benign.
 Whats the correct view?
 I guess it depends on your perspective.

 What is it that makes this Islamic cult creepy?
 Its the sneeky suspicion that these “happy” ladies aren’t actually thinking fully for themselves.
-Much like the North Korean’s there’s a feeling that someone has manipulated them in a way the robs them of their human right to full self determination.
+Much like the North Korean’s there’s a feeling that someone has manipulated them in a way the robs them of their human right to full self determination (free agency).

 I’m not saying Mormonism is just like any of these organizations.
 I am saying that Mormonism shares incredible similarities with them.
 And if there are things that seem “cult-like” and unnerving as you watch these videos… then make sure Mormonism isn’t like that… and if it is, work to change it.
 In my view that starts with eliminating the unscriptural autocratic governance system that has developed within Mormonism.

 As previously mentioned, the remainder of the reform steps outlines in the ‘needed reformation’ section of this site outlines ways to eliminate the unscriptural, cult-like practices which have crept into Mormonism from its earliest days.